 and just what are we supposed to be safe from? what scares us so?

-now my guess is that pretty much everyone perusing this blog has been through some, as we used to say in the 60's, heavy shit. heaven knows i have. there's a lot of heavy weather blowing about th
+now my guess is that pretty much everyone perusing this blog has been through some, as we used to say in the 60's, heavy shit. heaven knows i have. there's a lot of heavy weather blowing about these days too.

 obviously, there's more to this. more questions than answers, as usual. let's see where this leads us.